dustin-archive/lifesaver-sass/README.md

     margin-left: 1em !important;
   ```

-If you only want to add an important flag to only one of these generated properties, you'll have add another include with only the value you want to add the important flag to.
+If you only want to add an important flag to only one of these generated properties, you'll have to add another include with only the value you want to add the important flag to.

 If you don't want to define scale compensation, but you want to pass an important argument, you can do one of two things: